dnesting/dnesting/resume.md

 - Can lead teams
 - Good familiarity with CIO organizations in the federal government, procurement, and relevant law
-- Can design, build, and support large-scale systems that are available, scalable, and secure against common threats
+- Can design, build, and support modern large-scale systems that are available, scalable, and secure against common threats
 - Can understand and troubleshoot complex information systems (Google, healthcare.gov), at all layers of the stack
 - Can write efficient and readable code (Go and Python are my go-tos, but also C++, Java, bash)